emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 # CSD: Children's Song Dataset for Singing Voice Research
 This repository contains detailed information about [Children's Song Dataset (CSD)](https://program.ismir2020.net/static/lbd/ISMIR2020-LBD-435-abstract.pdf).
 The official dataset is released via Zenodo in this [link](https://zenodo.org/record/4785016#.YLYW6P0QtTa).

 CSD is open source dataset for singing voice research.
 This dataset contains 50 Korean and 50 English songs sung by one Korean female professional pop singer.
 Each song is recorded in two separate keys resulting in a total of 200 audio recordings.
-Each audio recording is paired with a MIDI transcription and lyrics annotations in both grapheme level and phoneme level.
+Each audio recording is paired with a MIDI transcription and lyrics annotations in both grapheme-level and phoneme-level.

 1. [Dataset Structure](#dataset_structure)
 2. [Vocal Recording](#vocal_recording)